MousaZeidBaker/resume/index.md

 `Feb 2022-` __Moodagent__
 Head of Cloud Infrastructure

-Responsible for planning, defining and executing a strategy for our multi-region multi-account cloud infrastructure.
-Define and implement appropriate data protection and security policies, and ensure full compliance with best practices.
+Responsible for planning, defining and executing strategies for our multi-region multi-account cloud setup.
+Defining and implementing appropriate data protection and security policies, and ensuring full compliance with best practices.
 Leading and supporting a team of dedicated and professional cloud engineers.

 `Nov 2020-Jan 2022` __Moodagent__
 Solutions Architect